 The College is situated in the central eastern part of Britain’s capital, the centre of the country’s international business and finance.
 This area houses the head offices of all major banks, financial institutions and insurance companies.
 The College is within walking distance of the Tower of London, Tower Bridge and St Katherine Docks.
 A walk of 15 minutes can take students to the famous St. Paul’s Cathedral and Fleet Street.
 The Bank of England and the London Stock Exchange are also within easy walking distance.
 The College is closer to Aldgate East underground station, which is connected with the rest of London through the District and Hammersmith & City underground lines.

 Purpose Built College Premises

-We have two computer rooms equipped with networked PCs with general and specialist software.
+We have computer rooms equipped with networked PCs with general and specialist software.
 Students can also use a wireless connection for their laptop or smart devices such as phones and tablet computers.

 The College library is open Monday – Friday 08:30 – 19:30.
 During examination periods access is also available after 19:30 and over the weekends.
 For more information please follow the links below:

 ProQuest Platform tutorials on YouTube: ProQuest Training Videos

 The College has an active partnership with Proquest.
 ProQuest’s collections span six centuries, all disciplines and the diverse content types needed by researchers, providing the world’s largest collection of dissertations and theses; three centuries of newspapers; more than 450,000 academic ebooks; collections of important scholarly journals and other content researchers need such as data; and unique digital vaults of primary source materials .
 ProQuest’s renowned abstracting and indexing enables researchers to find sources in their area of study.

 You are encouraged to make full use of this facility to improve your knowledge and research skills.